 Foreseeable yields

-Continuing the World Database of Happiness as a whole will provide you a central position in this research field.
-The work will keep you updated on all developments on happiness research, more than colleagues working on a particular topic.
+Continuing the World Database of Happiness as a whole will provide successors a central position in this research field.
+The work will keep them updated on all developments on happiness research, more than colleagues working on a particular topic..
+The archive provides ample opportunities for publication, such as research syntheses on subjects for which sufficient findings has been entered in the archive.
+See papers of that kind published by Veenhoven together with research associates.

 Continue parts of the database

-You can also opt to limit to maintaining parts of the database which you can manage on your own or for which more funding is available.
+Successors can also opt to limit to maintaining parts of the database which you can manage on your own or for which more funding is available.

 Illustrative options: